cobobc/cob_MilestonePJ_4/README.md

 *   As a First Time user, I want to listen to different beats.
 *   As a First Time user, I want to add beat to my bag.
 *   As a First Time user, I want to easily adjust my bag by removing beats if I require.
-*   As a First Time user, I want to buy a buy using a credit card.
+*   As a First Time user, I want to buy a beat using a credit card.
-*   As a First Time user, I want to receive the beat(s) I bought in an email.
+*   As a First Time user, I want to be able to download my beats once I have bought them.
 *   As a First Time user, I want to seemlessly navigate through all pages of the site.
 *   As a First Time user, I want to easily connect with FOBs social platforms.
 *   As a First Time user, I want to log out of my account.